novaitdevteam/nova.docs/docs/components/novatalksui.md

 	- Fixed filter behavior when search with **Not Equal: value** tag did not return results with **value = null**.

-- *NovaTalks.Core*: Agent does see all conversations without inbox membership [:clipboard: NC2-356] [NC2-356]
+- *NovaTalks.UI*: Agent does see all conversations without inbox membership [:clipboard: NC2-356] [NC2-356]

 	- Fixed agent's ability to see all inbox's conversations without being its member.